devgeniem/wp-clean-post-meta-fields/README.md

 ## Requirements
 [Advanced Custom Fields](https://advancedcustomfields.com) - This plugin does absolutely nothing if ACF is not installed.
-This is super useful with [Dustpress](https://github.com/devgeniem/dustpress) but works without it.

 ## Example
 1. User creates page with some page template, for example 'Page with Sidebar'.